Douglass North: Violence and the Rise of Open-Access Orders

 In Violence and the Rise of Open-Access Orders, North, Wallis, and Weingast integrate a theory of politics with a theory of economics to explain the institutions, i.e. the rules governing behavior, that develop in human societies.
 In their view, the primary task of any set of institutions is to limit violence among individuals.
 They focus on two sets of institutions—which they call social orders—that accomplish this task, but which also have different effects on economic growth.

 The first set of institutions are called "limited access orders," and they are characterized by elite control of the political and economic systems to extract rents.
 Violence is limited because the most powerful actors maintain law and order to protect their rents.
 However, their means of maintaining law and order require supporting economic and political monopolies, which stunt economic growth.

 The second set of institutions that North et al. propose are called "open access orders," and they limit violence through a politically controlled military.
 These societies allow anyone who meets some impersonal criteria to form political and economic organizations, resulting in a Schumpeterian process of "creative destruction."
 The military limits societal violence, and the political actors that control this military are themselves constrained by the constant competition for political and economic power that this process of creative destruction entails.
 Unlike limited access orders, open access orders stimulate economic growth since solutions to economic and political challenges can come from any individual in society, rather than a select few.

 North et al. argue that modern open access orders emerged from limited access orders through a two-step process: first, the application of impersonal laws to elites and the consolidation of military power, and second, the extension of elite privileges to the rest of society.
 They apply this theory to explain the legitimacy of elections within different societies and to explain why economic growth is more consistent in modern open access orders than it is in limited access orders.

 Personal life

 North was married twice.
-His first marriage, to Lois Heister in 1944, resulted in three sons: Douglass Jr., Christopher and Malcolm.
+His first marriage was to Lois Heister on June 29,1944 with whom he had three sons: Douglass Jr., Christopher and Malcolm.
 During the marriage, Heister became a notable activist and politician.
-The marriage ended in divorce.
-North remarried in 1972, to Elisabeth Case.
+The marriage ended in divorce in 1972.
+North remarried in the same year, to Elisabeth Case.